NicolasBernaerts/tasmota/teleinfo/README.md

 This firmware calculates Power Factor (Cos φ) from Teleinfo totals (W) and Instant Power (VA).
 It is evaluated everytime total power increases of a certain amount of W that you can configure.

+This firmware provides some extra Web page on the device :
+  * **/tic-graph** : live, daily and weekly graphs (VA, W, V and Cos phi)
+  * **/tic-msg** : real time display of last received Teleinfo message

 It also provides :
-  * some real time energy graphs (VA, W, V and Cos phi)
-  * some historical energy graphs (if chipset is partitionned with LittleFS)
-  * Some MQTT data (tasmota energy data, Teleinfo data and some plain meter data)
+  * a TCP server to stream teleinfo
+  * a FTP server to easily retrieve logs

 If you are using a LittleFS version, you'll also get peak apparent power and peak voltage on the graphs.